MAC stands for Media Access Control.

 - The total length MAC address in byte is 6 (or 48 bits).
 According to the IEEE 802 standards, this address is written in three commonly used formats:

 - Six two-digits hexadecimals separated by hyphens (-) like 45-67-89-AB-12-CD .

 - Six two-digits hexadecimals separated by colons (:) like 45:67:89:AB:DE:23 .

 - Four three-digits hexadecimals separated by dots (.) like ABCD.4567.1238 .

-- The right 24 bits (4 bytes) of the address is termed as Organizationally Unique Identifier (OUI) number.
+- The left 24 bits (3 bytes) of the address is termed as Organizationally Unique Identifier (OUI) number.
 This OUI number is assigned by Internet Assigned Number Authority (IANA).
 This globally unique OUI number will always remain the same for NICs manufactured by the same company.
-The left 24 bits (4 bytes) of the address is termed as Network Interface Controller Specific (NICS), which is responsible for communication either by using cables or wirelessly over a computer network.
+The right 24 bits (3 bytes) of the address is termed as Network Interface Controller Specific (NICS), which is responsible for communication either by using cables or wirelessly over a computer network.

 - Some devices that exist on this second layer are NIC cards, bridges and switches.
 This layer is also responsible for error free data transmission over the Physical layer under LAN transmissions.
 If we refer to our Open Systems Interconnection (OSI) network model, we will find that MAC addresses in the medium access control protocol sub-layer uses data link layer.

-- The devices that connect to the network have no or free attachment cost associated with it.
+- The devices that connect to the network have no free attachment cost associated with it.

 - The router or switch has policy set on them.
 Either it has permitted equipment attached or non-permitted equipment attached irrespective of the person attaching it.